Gideon357/fll-code/README.md

     "python.pythonPath": "~/.venvs/ev3dev2/bin/python3"
 ```

-(This step was already done and does not need to be completed every time)
+(This step above was already done and does not need to be completed every time)

 ### Clone Repository

-* Before cloning the repo, ensure that an SSH key has been created and is in bitbucket.
+* Before cloning the repo, ensure that an [SSH key has been created](https://confluence.atlassian.com/bitbucket/set-up-an-ssh-key-728138079.html) and is in bitbucket.
 * Ensure full permisions are given by repo owner.

-1. Quit and reload VSCode.
+1. Quit and reload VSCode
-2. Open the terminal in VSCode
-3. Git Clone
-4. ```bash git@bitbucket.org:gearheadgriffins/griffy-dev2.git
-    ```
+2. Git clone via CMD-SHIFT-P and enter repo: git@bitbucket.org:gearheadgriffins/griffy-dev2.git
+3. Choose location in ~/Documents or wherever (not Desktop)
-* If this causes error run command in terminal and select yes
+4. If this causes error run the same command in terminal and select yes
-5. Run Git Clone and git@bitbucket.org:gearheadgriffins/griffy-dev2.git
-6. Save cloned repo to computer (Not To Desktop!!!)
+5. Open the Folder in VSCode

 ## Connect EV3 to VS Code and Internet